Customer Survey

 Lapsed & abandoned, shown only to those who have not purchased in 3+ months

-Targeting strategy
+Execution strategy

-It was crucial that we hear from our current or former customers so that the data accurately represented our audience.
+It was crucial that we hear from our current or recently-lapsed customers so that the data accurately represented our audience.
 With the benefits outweighing the risks, we decided to administer the survey via email.

 • Wide reach with our own customers (email file exceeds 3 million individual users)